stacykimberley/anatomy-quiz/README.md

 - I want to see my progress and score during the quiz.
 - I want to retake the quiz if I am not satisfied with my score or just for more fun.
 - I want to be able to use the application on different sized screens
+- I want the feedback message to be personalised since I added my username.

 ### As a returning user:

 - I want to find new questions added.
+- I want to find new challenges added.

 ## Technologies: